isaacjarquin/isaacjarquin.github.io/_posts/2016-05-15-fp-pattern-matching.markdown

 ---
 layout: post
 title:  Pattern Matching
-description: Discover how pattern matching works in functions and how can we use it to solve some of the problems caused by using conditionals.
 date:   2016-05-15 11:22:30
 author: Isaac Jarquin
 categories: software
 image: /images/blogs/functional-programming/pattern-matching.jpg
-excerpt: "Functional Programming thinking"
+excerpt: Discover how pattern matching works in functions and how can we use it to solve some of the problems caused by using conditionals.
 comments: true
 resume: "Like many developers, I come from an OOP background.
 Throughout my time as an OOP developer, I have encountered its strengths and weaknesses.
 I believe that many of the weaknesses can be overcome through functional programming paradigms, and I want to demonstrate exactly how through an example involving pattern matching ..."
 ---